msteveb/tmake/README.md

 Note that only variables defined in the top level project.spec and build.spec, and the rulebase (rulebase.default or rulebase.spec) are propagated to subdirectories.
-Any variables defined subdirectory build.spec files are only valid for the remainder of that build.spec file.
+Any variables defined in subdirectory build.spec files are only valid for the remainder of that build.spec file.